LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 <a id='section3'></a>
 # 3. Statistical Modeling

-Our first approach to estimate volume was through statistical models.
-The ARIMA model predicts future values based on past volumes.
-Given the seasonality patterns eexisting in this particular industry, we advanced our model to capture the concept of seasonal trends, ie. SARIMA.
+Our first approach to estimate volume was through statistical modeling.
+The ARIMA model for example, predicts future values purely based on existing patterns.
+Given the seasonal fluctuations in the demand of liquor, we advanced our model to be able to capture said fluctuations, i.e. SARIMA.

 <a id='section4'></a>
 # 4. Machine Learning Process